Guide summary

 Why it makes the list: Class-leading full-range ANC, strong battery life, multipoint, app EQ, and a travel-friendly feature set.

-Who should buy it: Buy this if the best overall noise-canceling headphones label matches your real use case and the current offer still fits the right value tier.
+Who should buy it: Buy this if the best overall noise-canceling headphones label matches your real use case and the trade-offs match your routine.
 This page should not push the product just because it is famous; it should push it when the scenario fit is strong.

 Who should skip it: Skip it if Shallow ear cups may not seal well for every head shape or glasses wearer.